 About the Creator

 Vincenzo Mazzaferro, MD, is a professor of medicine and director of the Gastrointestinal and Hepato-Pancreatic Surgery and Liver Transplantation Unit at the Isituto Nazionale dei Tumori in Milan.
-He is one of the founders of the Cancer Insitute of Milan, which was responsible for the development of the Milan Criteria, which has been adopted as a transplant guideline in many countries.
-He is an avid researcher on transplantation, but also studies treatment of metastatic cancers to the liver and novel treatments of tumors.
+His research group was responsible for the development of the Milan Criteria, which has been adopted as a transplant guideline in many countries.
+He is an avid researcher on transplantation and also studies treatment of metastatic cancers to the liver and novel treatments of tumors.

 To view Dr. Vincenzo Mazzaferro's publications, visit PubMed